 So all of that is pretty straightforward, right?
 Well there are a few curve balls nature throws in that may well be why the universe behaves the way it does.
 Here is my Version 1.0 vision for the fine print on the operations manual of a point charge.
 The next step will be to write the math to implement this and see if it mates with the state of the art math in physics.
 Then revert and repeat until everything makes sense.

-- Each point charge’s sphere of immutability is implemented by a maximum electromagnetic field one Planck radius (Lp) from each point charge.
+- Each point charge’s sphere of immutability is implemented by a maximum curvature orbit when velocity equals pi/2 times field speed.

-- Another way to say maximum electromagnetic field is to say minimum combined permittivity and permeability.
-How much more field can be present in the volume?
-This is what defines the speed of light c that an observer in Euclidean flat space would see.
-In Einstein’s general relativity, c is a constant, while in NPQG c is a variable.
+- In Einstein’s Riemannian general relativity, c is a constant, while in Euclidean NPQG c is a variable.
 It is really two ways to look at the same universe.

-- Each point charge responds to the vector sum of the electromagnetic fields it receives from all other point particles in the universe, less any fields that were blocked by point charges.
-This is important, what with mass hiding in SMBH Planck cores.
-Keep in mind that electromagnetic fields fall with the square of the distance from the source.
+- Each point charge responds to the vector sum (superposition) of the potential fields it receives from all other point charges in the universe.
+Keep in mind that potential field falls off with the inverse of the distance from the source.

-- When each particle receives electromagnetic fields these are vectors and if you traced them backwards towards the source, you would find that the source had moved.
+- When each point charge receives potential fields these are vectors and if you traced them backwards towards the source, you would find that the source had moved.
 It may have moved an infinitessimal amount if it is nearby and relatively slow, or it may have moved a lot if it is traveling at high speeds or far away.
-General relativity also addresses this issue and it is illustrated in this diagram from the Feynman Lectures.
+General relativity partially addresses this issue and it is illustrated in this diagram from the Feynman Lectures.

-It puzzles me greatly that I can not find a standard treatment of rotating charged point charges in the scientific literature.
+It puzzles me greatly that I can not find a standard treatment of orbiting point charges in the scientific literature.
 Why not?
 Isn’t that an obvious subject to study given the similarity of Coulomb’s law to the law of gravitation?
-I would have thought there would be a whole field studying the N-body motion of charged point particles.
-Maybe I haven’t searched the correct terms.
-Oh, just found something I’ll have to dig into.
+I would have thought there would be a whole field studying the N-body motion of point charges.

-Let’s turn our attention to one of the most primitive constructs that emerges in the universe which is the rotating point charge dipole.
+Let’s turn our attention to one of the most primitive assemblies that emerges in the universe which is the orbiting point charge dipole.
 Also, let’s apply the Feynman lesson from above regarding the direction of the apparent source of the field.
-Interestingly this appears to be a stable particle.
+Interestingly this appears to be a stable assembly.
 It looks like a dynamo or flywheel and it has a mechanism to store energy.
 It may also help us define mass!
 It has a number of other special properties we’ll discuss.
-I also suspect that this is the tau neutrino.
-In combintion tau dipoles can act like gyroscopes!
+In combination dipoles can act like gyroscopes!

 The diagram shows positive and negative point charges orbiting each other and it also shows the apparent direction of the electric fields emitted by each point charge.
 Theta, radius, point charge velocity and energy are all related.
 As energy is gained, speed increases, causing a relativistic effect θ which rotates the electric force, which causes r to shrink to balance the electric and magnetic forces on the axis θ=0.